By Mesha Maren

 Formats and Prices

-From “a highest-order storyteller of Southern noir” (Electric Literature), a powerful coming-of-age novel about queerness and addiction in rural America, and the heartbreak that comes from loving a place that doesn't always love you back.
+A queer coming-of-age novel about addiction, belonging, and loving a place that doesn’t always love you back.

 When sixteen-year-old Shae meets Cam, who is new to their small town in West Virginia, she thinks she has found someone who is everything she has ever wanted in a companion.
 The two become fast friends, and then more.
 And when Shae ends up pregnant, Cam begins a different transition—trying on clothes that Shae can no longer fit into and using female pronouns.
 Shae tries to be fully supportive as Cam becomes the person she wants and needs to be.